domoritz/tvcg-journal-typst/template/main.typ

     image: image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds."),
     caption: "In the Clouds: Vancouver from Cypress Mountain.
 Note that the teaser may not be wider than the abstract block."
   ),
-  index-terms: ("Radiosity", "Global Illumination", "Constant Time"),
+  index-terms: ("Radiosity", "global illumination", "constant time"),
   bibliography: bibliography("refs.bib"),
 )